Demodyfi/Open-Grants-Program/applications/Demodyfi.md

 Estimated Duration: 2 months
 Full-time Equivalent (FTE): 2
 Costs: 1500 DAI
-In this milestone, swapping functionalities will be implemented between moonbeam and EVM based chains and non EVM based parachains.
-Will build solidity and ink! based smart contracts for the protocol on other chains, use xtokens pallet and bridges to Bridge DMOD token for testing and debugging.
-These specific features for the POC will be implemented and tested by the community and users in the space.
+- In this milestone, swapping functionalities will be implemented between moonbeam and EVM based chains and non EVM based parachains.
+- Will build solidity and ink! based smart contracts for the demodyfi protocol to deploy it on non-EVM based substrate parachains and connect them with bridges making demodyfi work across chains.
+- use xtokens pallet and bridges to Bridge DMOD token to other parachains/chains for testing and debugging.
+- These specific features for the POC will be implemented and tested by the community and users in the space.

 ### Front End
 Number	Deliverable		  Specification